-Outdated ERP system
+Outdated ERP System:

 ERP systems have changed the way businesses look at complex processes.
 They have simplified processes with their continuous effort to remove hurdles and move businesses towards a more sterile environment.
 Today, business owners of both large and small organizations are adopting ERP systems as a best practice in the industry.

 There is a caveat here.
-You cannot use an outdated ERP system as it makes you incompetent and is also unsuitable for meeting modern day challenges of the business.
+You cannot use an outdated ERP system as it makes you incompetent and is also unsuitable for meeting modern-day challenges of the business.
 Companies that are still using archaic AS-400 based systems will be under immense pressure as such systems are incompatible with today’s younger workforce.
 ERP vendors who still believe in creating old systems will not be able to survive for long as organizations increasingly seek user-friendly and intuitive software solutions.
 This article highlights the problems associated with using an outdated ERP system followed by five signs that indicate an outdated system in place.

-Problems with using outdated ERP system
+Problems with Using Outdated ERP System:

 Business owners may argue that the cost of updating an ERP system to the latest version is unbearable and disrupts their financial budgeting.
-On the contrary, 96% organizations need extensive modifications to their ERP system to counter on-going business changes.
+On the contrary, 96% of organizations need extensive modifications to their ERP system to counter ongoing business changes.
 An outdated on-premise ERP system requires extensive patches and fixes to keep them going which adds a significant cost of maintenance and the efficiency is still not guaranteed.

-End of support to older versions of ERP makes the business susceptible to data security breaches.
+- End of support to older versions of ERP makes the business susceptible to data security breaches.
 For instance, SAP ended support for its several older releases on March 31, 2013.
 So the systems still running on older versions entered into a customer-specific maintenance phase.
 Though customers received limited feature support, it did not adapt to new or changed external requirements.
-Therefore, obsolete ERP system could not take advantages of the changing market environment.
+Therefore, an obsolete ERP system could not take advantage of the changing market environment.

-5 signs that indicate that your ERP is outdated
+5 signs that indicate that your ERP is Outdated:

-ERP system becoming a liability on your business
+ERP System becoming a liability on your business –

 The process efficiency might have seen a significant rise in the past.
 But over a couple of months, there has been no improvement in the process efficiency.
 All your efforts to innovate are obstructed by process lags and further complexities.
-The end goal of ERP system is to increase output but it is just the opposite what you are experiencing right now.
+The end goal of an ERP system is to increase output but it is just the opposite of what you are experiencing right now.

 In today’s mobile business environment, you can’t afford to function without cloud support.
 There is no flexibility in operation and your business visibility is standstill on the move.
-Cloud ERP is smart choice for your business owing to its myriad abilities like automatic updates, vendor-backed maintenance and upgrade, lower cost of deployment, ubiquitous and anytime access, greater flexibility, easy scalability, access to real-time data and high-level security.
+Cloud ERP is a smart choice for your business owing to its myriad abilities like automatic updates, vendor-backed maintenance and upgrade, lower cost of deployment, ubiquitous and anytime access, greater flexibility, easy scalability, access to real-time data and high-level security.

-Lack of younger workforce
+Lack of younger Workforce –

 Today’s workforce comprises mainly of tech-savvy gen-next young employees who like to work with an organization that moves ahead of time.
 They prefer to choose the organization that in turn chooses exciting ways of working in comparison to clerical and time-consuming methods.
 Higher the extent, scope and zeal for innovation at the higher level; higher is the rating of your company.
 But if your employees are growing frustrated and generating dissatisfaction from work, you must seriously think to replace the system.

 Whether it is your vendors or your customers, they all look for real-time business connectivity to fasten the process of doing business with you.
 More and more ERP-enabled companies are providing mobile applications to their vendors and customers to provide real-time updates about the inventory, order delivery and payment.
-Employees across the organization look for real-time collaboration among each other.
+Employees across the organization look for real-time collaboration with each other.
 Senior management generates business intelligence reports and analytics that assist them in taking strategic-level decisions.
 All this is possible only if you have the latest ERP system in place.